 Personal training is an excellent option for anyone, but especially for someone who's obese and looking to lose weight and get healthy.
 However, because of the gym intimidation factor, there are plenty of obese people who miss out on the opportunity to work one-on-one with an expert.
 One option, if you want to avoid the masses, is to work privately with a personal trainer.
 You can opt for hiring a trainer to come to your home or work with a trainer at a personal training studio.
 Some of the advantages of working out at a studio include:

 - The ability to negotiate sessions and pricing.
 Many chain gyms have a set price and set packages for personal training.
 If you go through a studio, you may have more room to negotiate pricing and even the length and frequency of your sessions.

 - Privacy.
 Most studios are small and often exist only to provide personal training (though some may also offer group fitness classes as well).
 At some, you can even request that they schedule you at a time when no other trainers or clients are there.

 - Experienced and educated trainers.
 Nothing against trainers at health clubs, but having worked at one, you're more likely to find more experienced trainers at a studio.

 One note -- not all personal training studios are alike, so do your research.
 Visit different places before you make a decision, and check the trainer's credentials and experience.

 Online Personal Training

-If you'd like to work with a personal trainer but don't have the funds or time, consider joining Plus One Active for online personal training.
-When you sign up, you're assigned your very own trainer to set you up with a workout.
+If you'd like to work with a personal trainer but don't have the funds or time, consider online personal training.
+Some sites provide you with your own personal trainer to help set up a workout.
 If you're a beginner, keep in mind that you won't have someone there monitoring you and watching your form.
 If that may be a problem for you, start with a live personal trainer and move on to online training when you're more comfortable with exercise.
-For more information about this, read my review of Plus One Active.

 Next Page: Exercise Ideas for Obese People